s4m5apu3l/rsschool-cv/cv.md

 ## About me

- Two stab wounds instead of eyes;) Just started to delve into the FrontEnd.
+ Two stab wounds instead of eyes;).
 Life quote *you get, what you give*.
 So i will work harder in the near future.
  My purpose is to become a good programmer, who will provide at least some benefit to the society

 ## Skills